-Q5.
-Does DHS have a goal for number of individuals to serve through this funding?
+- Q5.
+Does DHS have a goal for number of individuals to serve through this funding? - A5.

-- A5.
 No. Applicants may propose to serve any number of eligible District SNAP recipients, consistent with their capacity to provide high quality services to participants within the project period.
 Proposed project budgets should reflect the number of participants they propose to serve and costs they will incur to serve that number of participants through the proposed project activities. - Q6.
 When looking at the funding model, can partnering organizations use community service block grants as matching funds? - A6.
 Yes, as long as they are not federal dollars. - Q7.
-Can you share the number of people who receive SNAP benefits in DC?
-How many seniors (60+ years old) are receiving SNAP benefits in the District of Columbia? - A7.
-As of May 2023, over 138,000 DC residents receive SNAP benefits each month.
-Over 22,000 DC residents aged 60 and above receive SNAP benefits each month.
+Can you share the number of people who receive SNAP benefits in DC? - A7.
+As of April 2025, over 141,000 DC residents receive SNAP benefits each month.
 See Section 2.2(a) of the RFA for additional information on the Target Population for SNAP E&T.